ChloeLidec/ChloeLidecProjects/README.md

 # Chloe Lidec projects

+## Work projects

+### Airmust

+While working for Airmust, I was able to develop multiple things.
+Firstly, I continued redesigning the website wether it was on the front or the back end.
+The website was a Prestashop 8 website and I did core changements to it (CSS or modifying simple parts of the website) as well as major changements when I developped multiple modules for it.

+The languages I used were PHP, HTML, CSS, JS, JQuery, Symfony

+A major part of the modules I added were for back office features such as commissions calculation for the commercials, reorganisation of the back office for a clearer interface, specific prices management or other implementations to fit the needs of the company.
+I also added small features to the front to make the clients path on our website easier.

+I also did a complete redesigning of the other website of the company to make it more modern and adapt it to the clients' use.
+For exemple, I developped a module for the clients to be able to choose a specific weight or personalize it and the price would be calculated accordingly.
+I also added customized forms so the potential clients could send messages to the company to show their interest in a specific part of our catalog.

+For those two websites, I was also responsible for the maintenance and assisting the users when they had special needs or functionalities they wished to add to the Prestashop.

+During this job, I also did technical maintenance on computers and electronicals machines and developped python programms, apps scripts programs or bash programms to optimize a few of the processes.

+## Personnal projects

+On my personnal time, I helped developped a Wordpress website, and also developped a Prestashop 9 online shop.

+I also am creating a video game from scratch (from the story to the developpement of the game)

 ## Repo

 In this repository you can find all the projects I have completed, wether at school or by myself.